henryfox/calculator/README.md

 # calculator
-this is a google app engine python calculator that i made
+this is a google app engine python calculator that I made
-### feturs
+### features
-* adition
+* addition
-* subtracion
+* subtraction
-* multaplaction
+* multiplication
 * divison
-* exponts
+* exponents